rajinator/k8s-apps-repo/ocp/cert-manager-operator/GITOPS-INTEGRATION.md

-# GitOps Integration - cert-manager with InstallPlanApprover
+# GitOps Integration - Red Hat cert-manager Operator

-This document describes how cert-manager operator is integrated with ArgoCD and the InstallPlanApprover.
+This document describes how the Red Hat cert-manager operator is integrated with ArgoCD and the InstallPlanApprover.

 ## GitOps Repository Structure